I-question-this/redbot-digicord-cog/CONTRIBUTING.md

 # When to make an Issue
 Always.
-For every new feature and for every bug there should be a seperate issue.
+For every new feature, every bug, every refactoring, and every documentation change there should be a separate issue.

 # When to make a Branch
 For every issue, there should be a branch